Charles-nzam/Clock-project/README.md

 # Clock-project
-This is simply one of my personal projects i've been working on to enhance and improve my skiils in coding,
+This is simply one of my personal projects i've been working on to enhance and improve my skills in coding,